 Maintenance-free respirators are one of the most common types.
 You don't clean or maintain these respirators after use.
 You simply throw them away.
 They are worn to capture particles.
 But they also may guard against nuisance odors (smells that are unpleasant, but not dangerous).

-DO NOT wear a maintenance-free dust mask to protect against gases and vapors.
-Also DO NOT wear them for IDLH settings.
+Do not wear a maintenance-free dust mask to protect against gases and vapors.
+Also do not wear them for IDLH settings.
 These include areas with oxygen deficiencies or highly concentrated hazards.

 A maintenance-free respirator (also called a disposable respirator or a dust mask) is a simple filtering device.
 It fits over the nose and mouth.
 The mask then traps particles as you inhale.
 Some may have an exhalation valve to help ease breathing.
 These respirators are best for tasks that have a low to moderate hazard, such as: